-As Director of the Center for Bioethics, he has overall responsibility for the Center’s many activities, including a required course in Medical Ethics and Professionalism for undergraduate medical students, the Harvard Bioethics Fellowship program, and the Center’s many workshops, seminars, and public forums.
+As director of the Center for Bioethics, he has overall responsibility for the Center’s many activities, including the master of bioethics graduate program, the bioethics fellowship program, required courses in medical ethics and professionalism for Harvard medical students, and the Center’s many workshops, seminars, and public forums.
+As chair of Harvard University’s Embryonic Stem Cell Research Oversight Committee (ESCRO), he is engaged in the interesting and difficult challenges of defining the ethical parameters of stem cell research and regenerative biology.

 He lectures widely nationally and internationally, and is an active member of numerous committees and advisory boards.
 He has received several awards over the years, including the the William G. Bartholome Award from the American Academy of Pediatrics, the Christopher Grenvik Memorial Award, and the Shubin-Weil Master Clinician-Teacher Award, both from the Society of Critical Care Medicine.
 In 2013 he was honored with the Spinoza Chair at the University of Amsterdam.